 DO’S AND DON’TS

-Visit a contemporary bar with indie space in one of the former industrial areas like Meatpacking District, that has been renewed lately.
+Visit a contemporary bar with indie space in one of the former industrial areas like the Meatpacking District, which has been renewed lately.

 There are a lot of places off the beaten track in Copenhagen.
 You should visit University Gardens and enjoy the vivid pathways among rose gardens and flower beds.
 You will see students and locals walking in the tranquil atmosphere through groves and across creeks.